 Otherwise for example we may transfer your data because we have other legal obligations to transfer the data, or it is necessary for important reasons of public interest.
 If you require further detail about the protections in connection with any particular relevant transfer or jurisdiction please ask us.

 If you accept an offer of employment with us, your personal data will be held on your personnel file, processed and stored in accordance with our policies applicable to staff records.

-If you apply but later decide to withdraw your application, or are unsuccessful or if you decide not to accept an offer of employment with us, we expect to retain your personal data for a period of 3 years after the date of your application to inform you of possible future appointments that might be of interest to you.
+If you apply but later decide to withdraw your application, or are unsuccessful or if you decide not to accept an offer of employment with us, we expect to retain your personal data for a period of 3 years after the date of your application to inform you of relevant future vacancies that might be of interest to you.
+We also have a legitimate business interest in retaining data relating to previous applications to inform the pre-selection process for vacancies to which you may apply in future.
 If you do not wish us to do this, please email [email protected] with a request to be removed.

 This policy is reviewed periodically and the periods for storage specified in it may alter depending on the requirements of law and regulation and best practice.

 We may be obliged to suspend any planned destruction or deletion where legal or regulatory proceedings require it or where proceedings are underway such as require the data to be retained until those proceedings have finished.

 You have the right to request copies of the personal data we hold about you.
 If you wish to obtain a copy of your personal data, you may contact us by post at Data Governance Manager, Fnatic Limited, 2 Ebor Street, London E1 6AW, or by emailing [email protected].